Last updated on November 16th, 2020

 For up to date information on the Tualatin Valley Quilt Barn Trail, please visit http://quiltbarnswc.blogspot.com/

-You can read my story about where to stay, eat and play in the Tualatin Valley here.
+You can also read about where to stay, eat and play in the Tualatin Valley as you tour the quilt barn trail.

 Please note that my visit to the Tualatin Valley Quilt Barn Trail was sponsored by the Washington County Visitor’s Association.
 All content and opinions are my own.